capi20/unique-code-generator/README.md

 # Unique Code Generator

 This is a React app which generates unique codes.
-Just input the number of codes you want and get codes in text file.
+You have to just enter number of codes you want to generate and you will get codes in text file.

 # Getting Started with Create React App